 I shook my head in disbelief.
 Is it true?
 I am standing atop an ice sheet.
 A thin one at that.
 No amount of consuming travel photo blogs will prepare you to experience this realm of the ice-throne!

 We drove for a couple of hours leaving behind the lush green valley of Dirang, the last bastion of human civilization where the internet is a thing.
-We were enroute Tawang and looking at a whole day of driving!
+We were enroute Tawang from Guwahati and looking at a whole day of driving!
 In Dirang, you can still go out in the evening hoping to stumble across local food joints.
 A Marwari family runs a business of woolen clothes, settling in the far east of India with memories of a desert land as ancestors’ land.
 Locals and you will “interact” and Dirang feels like one of our kind yet beautifully distinct human habitat.

 Standing at the serpentine bends of the paved road, riddled with shooting stone, I look at Dirang valley.
 Yes, it is far away.
 And faraway is an understatement.
 “Will I ever be able to make it back to home?”
 My mind wondered.
 Frags hued with bright yellow, red, blue flutter by my side.
 A small Chorten (local name Buddhist Stupa) is located by my side, adorning a yak skeleton at a side.
 You are enroute Tawang, the last Shangri La of a lost land called Tibet.